Applications

 annual grant round 26/27 has now closed

 The annual round for grants for the 2026/27 academic year was open for 24 hours from 10am 5th January 2026.
 In this period, we received over 900 applications.
-Candidates that successfully submitted applications will be contacted in due course.
+All candidates that successfully submitted applications have been contacted about the outcome of their application.

 Am I eligible to apply next year?